 Request an official copy of your high school transcript or high school equivalency test scores (GED or HiSet) and all previously attended college transcripts.

 Note: All international transcripts including high school and college, must be translated into English and evaluated for equivalency of a U.S. diploma and/or degree.
 It is required that applicants use an approved translation/credential evaluation service for complete admission to Southwest Tennessee Community College.
 It is the responsibility of the student to contact the translation/credential evaluation service.
 Please be aware that these services will charge a fee to the student.

 - Immunizations Required Under Tennessee State Law and Certificate of Immunization Proof of Measles, Mumps, Rubella (MMR), and Varicella (Chickenpox)

 - Submit your official test scores from ACT (American College Test), SAT (Scholastic Aptitude Test) within the last five years or transferrable college credit(s) earned at another institution via an official transcript(s).
-If neither of the above items are available, then you will need to schedule the ACT Residual or ACCUPLACER® placement test through Testing.
+If neither of the above items are available, then you will need to schedule the ACCUPLACER® placement test through Testing.